-Variation in immunoassay reagent lots and run control batches
+Variation in reagent lots

 Variation in S/CO ratio on run controls reflects the difference in analytical sensitivity of assay runs and reagent lots.
 Different batches of SeraQ run controls are prepared from the same serum standards.
-Therefore, the composition of the multi-marker run controls is consistent from batch-to-batch.
-Multi-variance analysis shows that test reagent lots are a larger source of variation in S/CO values than run control batches
+Therefore, the composition of the multi-marker run controls is consistent from batch to batch.
+This is confirmed by multi-variance analysis on large data sets showing that immunoassay reagent lots are the major source of variation in analytical sensitivity.